📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution Prof. Pedro Rivera is Liberty / Royal Academy of Engineering Research Chair at University of Lancaster.
+PI Contribution Prof. Pedro Rivera is Globus / Royal Academy of Engineering Research Chair at University of Lancaster / Southampton.
 The collaboration with Prof. Pedro has centred on novel powder alloy development for additive manufacturing.
 Our team has provided market insight and technical guidance on alloy design and produced modified alloy powder for further study by Prof. Pedro's team.
 Standard alloy powder has also been provided for comparison.
-Results fro printing trial and mechanical testing of 17-4PH+ powder are very promising.
-Liberty is in preparation to apply a new patent together with Prof. Pedro Rivera.
+Results from printing trial and mechanical testing of 17-4PH+ powder are very promising.
 Additional17-4PH+ powder has been produced for further testing.
+A UK patent has been filed in 2023.
+A international patent application has been filed in 2024.
 Three new grades of tool steel AM powders have been developed and supplied to partner.
+Prof. Pedro Rivera has moved to University of Southampton.

 Collaborator Contribution Alloy design calculations, microstructure analysis and mechanical testing of additive manufactured standard and new alloys.